hamiltino1/fylawallet/README.md

 /api/balance params - coin(FYLA or ONE)

-/api/transfer params - coin(FYLA or ONE), from, to amount
+/api/transfer params - coin(FYLA or ONE), from, to, amount

 /api/accountInfo - params - null